sonr-io/motr/packages/ui/README.md

 # @sonr.io/ui

-Centralized UI component library for the Sonr ecosystem using shadcn/ui.
+Centralized UI component library for the Sonr ecosystem using shadcn/ui and Vite.

 ## 🎨 Overview